-First, you don’t until your child has mattered most of the basic alphabet sounds.
+First, you don’t teach this until your child has mastered most of the basic alphabet sounds.

 But explaining it to your child is pretty easy.

 Most children are way less confused by this than their parent believes.
-If your child understands that a dog can make the sound “arf, arf” and “woof, woof,” they’ll get this too.
+If your child understands that a dog can make the sounds “arf, arf” and “woof, woof,” they’ll get this too.